a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 The plan is to examine some different contexts in which this developmental process is recapitulated:
 - the development of language in both the evolution of humans as a species and in the language aquisition process of an individual human child borrowing in large part from Terrence Deacon's *The Symbolic Species* (1997).
 This also relates to the Charles Sanders Peirce's theory of signs (semiotics) and the process he terms semiosis.
 This theory of meaning and its developement might be a good overarching lens in which to view all of the examples described in this essay.
+- the evolutionary history of the anatomy of the brain (i.e. Paul Maclean's triune brain theory).
 - the maturation of a child's perception and categorization faculties over time followed by their education in elementary mathematics
 - in psychology, concepts that fall under the category "levels of measurement" (similar to what we now call datatypes in CS) developed originally in the field known as measurement theory popularized by the work of psychologist S. S. Stevens)
 - the development in the history of mathematics of the differnt types of number and other related mathematical objects